Netgear AC1200 WiFi Range Extender: Setup & Guide

 5. Select Your Network: Choose your home’s 2.4GHz and 5GHz WiFi networks from the list and enter your existing WiFi password when prompted.

-7. Finalize and Relocate: Once the setup is complete, you can unplug the extender and move it to its ideal location.
+7. Finalize and Relocate: Once setup is complete, you can unplug the extender and move it to its ideal location.

 Expert Tip from David Chen, TVCSP Network Engineer: “For 90% of users, the WPS method is flawless and takes less than five minutes.
 However, I recommend the browser setup for those who want to customize their network names.
 Differentiating the extender’s SSID helps you manually switch to the strongest signal source, giving you more control over your device’s connection.”